xXA2005/python-project/readme.md

     3. Exit the program.
   - Displays extracted resume details and job match results for command-line use.

+## Challenges Faced

+- **Different Resume Formats**: Resumes vary widely in structure, layout, and formatting (e.g., tables, columns, or images in PDFs), complicating text extraction across all components.
+For example, `PyPDF2` struggles with multi-column layouts or scanned PDFs, leading to jumbled or incomplete text, which affects both command-line and API outputs.
+- **Accuracy of Extraction**: Regular expressions for name and email extraction may fail for unconventional formats (e.g., names with special characters or emails in non-standard contexts).
+Skill extraction is limited to a predefined list, missing synonyms or variations (e.g., "JS" for JavaScript or "ML" for Machine Learning), reducing the effectiveness of skill matching.
+- **Error Handling**: Robust exception handling was critical to manage malformed files, unsupported formats, encoding issues, invalid file paths, and API upload errors (e.g., missing or corrupted files).
+Providing meaningful error messages and appropriate HTTP status codes in the API, as well as clear feedback in the command-line interface, was essential to ensure a user-friendly experience.

 ## How It Works

 1. **Resume Processing**: